dmente03/gss/readme.md

 ```

 ### Modules
-Independent, reusable and functional UI components that composes the bulk of any project.
-Sometimes, a Module can sit within other Module, but oftentimes they are a group of Base elements in which you only name the parent.
+Independent, reusable and functional UI components that forms the bulk of any project.
+Sometimes, a Module can sit within other Module, but oftentimes they are a group of Base elements in which you only need to put classes on the parent.

 #### Example of Card
 ```html